python/cpython/Doc/library/ctypes.rst

    >>>

-As has been mentioned before, all Python types except integers, strings, and unicode strings have to be wrapped in their corresponding ``ctypes`` type, so that they can be converted to the required C data type::
+As has been mentioned before, all Python types except integers, strings, and unicode strings have to be wrapped in their corresponding :mod:`ctypes` type, so that they can be converted to the required C data type::

    >>> printf("An int %d, a double %f\n", 1234, c_double(3.14))